Battling addiction and ready for treatment?

 Many couples who are struggling with addiction or other issues may hesitate to enroll in a rehabilitation program due to the potential expenses involved.

-However, it’s important to know that there are a variety of options available that can help reduce the costs of couples’ treatment and make it more affordable.
+However, it’s important to know that various options can help reduce the costs of couples’ treatment and make it more affordable.
 From sliding-scale fees to insurance coverage and government assistance programs, there are many ways to access the care you need without breaking the bank.

-By doing some research and reaching out to qualified professionals in your area, you can find the support and resources you need to overcome your challenges and build a healthier, happier life together.
+By researching and reaching out to qualified professionals in your area, you can find the support and resources you need to overcome your challenges and build a healthier, happier life together.

 Health Insurance Coverage

 When seeking therapy treatment in a relationship, it’s important for each individual to have their own insurance plan.
-If they both have coverage together through an employer or private insurance, they may not need separate plans.
+They may not need separate plans if they both have coverage together through an employer or private insurance.

 There are options for those who may be eligible for Medicaid, including pregnant women, caregivers to children under 18, disabled individuals, and those with low income.